RabbanMehamood/-TabSwitching-using-Dom-javascript/README.md

 ## Description

-This project is a color switcher application that allows users to switch colors dynamically.
+This project is a Tab switcher application that allows users to switch  tabs dynamically.

 ## Features

-- Dynamic Tip Calculator
+- Display of Dynamic Content
 - User-friendly interface
 - Responsive design